In order to get the perfect diamond and to ensure you are buying the right diamond for your loved one, there are several factors to consider.

 The Ethica Diamond relative density is very slightly lighter than a mined diamond, so ‘1 carat’ means that it is the same size equivalent as a 1 carat mined diamond even as the carat weight of the Ethica Diamond is 0.93.
 For example, if you choose a 1 carat round brilliant engineered diamond, you will be assured that it is 6.5mm across – every time – the same size as a 1 carat mined diamond of the same cut.
 We have a diamond carat weight chart on the following page, if you would like more information.

-Each Ethica diamond over 0.35 carat is individually laser inscribed and certified independently by The Global Gemological Research Institute, a grading authority using international standards.
+Each Ethica Diamond over 0.35 carat is individually laser inscribed and independently graded by the GRI who provide a professional and fair appraisal for gemstones using international standards.

 6. DIAMOND CONFLICT